rinigus/pure-maps/README.md

 The build options can be specified in Qt Creator under "Build settings" of the project.
 Just add them to the additional arguments of qmake.

+Mainly targeting packagers, it is possible to specify default providers using `qmake` project options.
+Notice the difference in supplied values for basemap and other options:

+- `DEFAULT_BASEMAP=provider`
+  Map `provider` is either specified in basemap JSON as "provider" or, if absent, as "name"
+- `DEFAULT_GEOCODER=provider`
+- `DEFAULT_GUIDE=provider`
+- `DEFAULT_ROUTER=provider`

+In the last three options, `provider` corresponds to the basename of JSON/Python file describing the provider.
+Example: "photon".

 ## API keys